Pan Asian Repertory Theatre

 Pan Asian has staged early works of writers including Momoko Iko, Wakako Yamauchi, Philip Kan Gotanda, R. A. Shiomi, and David Henry Hwang.
 When they established a residency program in 1987, Pan Asian became the United States' first resident Asian American theater company continuing with Chang's goal to showcase Asian American theater as having a role in the city's theater scene.

+It was one of three companies to co-found and produce the first National Asian American Theater Festival, which was first held in 2007.
+The other two were the National Asian American Theater Company and Ma-Yi Theater Company.